DanySA22/AI-Immigration-Helper/Capstone Proposal.md

 Considering all this, here is a list of benefits that this app could provide:

-Simplify, speed up, and make more effective the immigration process preparation:
+_Simplify, speed up, and make more effective the immigration process preparation:_
-Users can rapidly obtain overall information on how certain Canadian immigration processes work (even up-to-date processes because the OpenAI API version that I want to use for the project can currently search the internet)
+   + **Users can rapidly obtain overall information on how certain Canadian immigration processes work** (even up-to-date processes because the OpenAI API version that I want to use for the project can currently search the internet)

-Can diminish the language barrier for properly understanding the processes: users can input in their languages and can request the answer in their languages as well.
+   + **Can diminish the language barrier** for properly understanding the processes: users can input in their languages and can request the answer in their languages as well.
-Help to speed the understanding of more complicated technical documents and information: if users have documentation that they don't clearly understand (for the technical words and because of the language barrier) it can be uploaded as input, and they can obtain a summary of the main ideas on English/French or in their language.
+   + **Help to speed the understanding of more complicated technical documents and information:** if users have documentation that they don't clearly understand (for the technical words and because of the language barrier) it can be uploaded as input, and they can obtain a summary of the main ideas on English/French or in their language.
- If authenticated users can save the data that find relevant, and they can access it anytime.
+   + **If authenticated users can save the data that find relevant**, and they can access it anytime.
 They can filter all this information that they obtain and decide what is the most relevant for them and download it as a document.

- We have an educational goal not only informational:
+_We have an educational goal not only informational:_
-The website will have also a page with information on best practices on how to search the Canada Government Immigration Website to improve internet literacy considering that even when the user can use this assistance app they need to go to that page as the reference and confirmation page.
+   + The website will have also a page with **information on best practices on how to search the Canada Government Immigration Website to improve internet literacy** considering that even when the user can use this assistance app they need to go to that page as the reference and confirmation page.
 Also, better they understand how the Canadian Government Immigration Website works more efficiently they can use this assistance app.
-That same page will have a section that will have links to other educational sites that could be relevant:  citizenship study, language study link page.
-This will include BrainStation deployed alumni-relevant apps -as a way to promote awesome related works from fellow past students- after they agree to this and not BrainStation-relevant apps.
+   + That same page will have a section that will have **links to other educational sites that could be relevant:  citizenship study, language study link page.**  This will include BrainStation deployed alumni-relevant apps -as a way to promote awesome related works from fellow past students- after they agree to this and not BrainStation-relevant apps.

-Makes the stressful and draining immigration process a bit less daunting and more connected:
+_Makes the stressful and draining immigration process a bit less daunting and more connected:_

-The gpt will be customized to have a casual (but informative) way to communicate to try to engage/connect more with the audience on an already stressful topic for many users.
+  + **The gpt will be customized to have a casual (but informative) way to communicate** to try to engage/connect more with the audience on an already stressful topic for many users.

-Having information from the Internet is many times, not enough to dissipate doubts and insecurities about our immigration processes.
-Considering that I would like to add a section on the Educational page on the app where users can select immigration advisors’ offices where they can have that necessary face-to-face human interaction.
+  + Having information from the Internet is many times, not enough to dissipate doubts and insecurities about our immigration processes.
+Considering that **I would like to add a section on the Educational page on the app where users can select immigration advisors’ offices where they can have that necessary face-to-face human interaction**.
 The app facilitates this process by adding Google Maps API making sure that after the users select what office want to go to, they will get the location, how to get there, and contact info of the advisor office website.
-I would like to add also the languages that are spoken by the advisors in those offices other than English and French because if users find advice in their languages and maybe from someone with a similar cultural background may improve the connection feeling, the understanding of the process and reduce stress.
-This will be a benefit as a result of a nice-to-have feature.
+I would like to add also the languages that are spoken by the advisors in those offices other than English and French because if users find advice in their languages and maybe from someone with a similar cultural background may improve the connection feeling, the understanding of the process and reduce stress. ***This will be a benefit as a result of a nice-to-have feature.***

 ### User Profile